 Steps to Becoming an Accountant in Idaho

-Licensed public accountants perform tax preparation and bookkeeping services as proprietors of their own businesses, or work for companies like Sage Bookkeeping in Hailey or ADA Tax Professionals in Boise.
-CPAs also establish independent practices specific to tax planning and income tax filing, or offer their expertise to either national CPA firms like Myers and Stauffer, which has a location in Boise, or locally based firms like CooperNorman or Magnuson, McHugh & Company in Coeur d’Alene.
-Two of the “Big Four” International CPA and business advisory firms, Deloitte and KPMG, have a strong presence in Idaho as well.
+Licensed public accountants perform tax preparation and bookkeeping services as proprietors of their own businesses and work for companies like Sage Bookkeeping in Hailey or ADA Tax Professionals in Boise.
+CPAs also establish independent practices specific to tax planning and income tax filing and offer their expertise to either national CPA firms like Myers and Stauffer, which has a location in Boise, or to locally based firms like CooperNorman or Magnuson, McHugh & Company in Coeur d’Alene.
+Two of the “Big Four” International CPA and business advisory firms, Deloitte and KPMG, have a strong presence in Idaho, as well.

-Accountants with a penchant for managing business finances and efficiently allocating company resources may work in managerial accounting capacities, or as financial controllers, cost and capital accountants.
-Technology companies like Micron Technology, Inc with it’s cooperate headquarters in Boise and engineering giant URS with an office in Boise, are among the largest employers of private sector corporate accountants in the state.
+Accountants with a penchant for managing business finances and efficiently allocating company resources may work for technology companies like Micron Technology, Inc., which has its corporate headquarters in Boise, and engineering giant URS, which has offices in Boise.

 Job Growth and Salary Expectations for Accountants in Idaho

-The US Department of Labor reported that the median salary for an accountant in Idaho was $58,270, while those in the top of their profession earned an average of $100,250.
+According to the Bureau of Labor Statistics (BLS), the median salary for an accountant in Idaho was $61,650 as of May 2020, while those in the top of the profession (top 10%) earned $106,760 during this time.

-But general figures like these for a broad classification of accounting professionals don’t tell you all that much.
 Accounting is a field where specialized skills, advanced credentials, and the complexity of an individual accountant’s role within an organization have significant sway over what they can expect to earn.
-Location, industry and firm size have a sizable effect on the salaries accounting professionals can expect to earn too.
+Location, industry, and firm size have a sizable effect on the salaries accounting professionals can expect to earn, too.
 But like any area of business where know-how and stripes earned are valued above all else, experience is perhaps the single biggest factor.
-The BLS numbers just don’t tell the whole story.

 Salaries for Accountants in Different Specialized Roles